yiisoft/yii2/docs/guide/concept-events.md

 In the above code, when you call `bar()`, it will trigger an event named `hello`.

 > Tip: It is recommended to use class constants to represent event names.
 In the above example, the constant `EVENT_HELLO` is used to represent `hello`.
-This has two benefits.
-First, it prevents typos and can get IDE auto-completion support.
+This approach has two benefits.
+First, it prevents typos and can impact IDE auto-completion support.
 Second, you can tell what events are supported by a class by simply checking the constant declarations.

-Sometimes when triggering an event, you may want to pass along some additional information to the event handlers.
+Sometimes when triggering an event, you may want to pass along additional information to the event handlers.
-For example, a mailer may want pass the message information to the handlers of the `messageSent` event so that the handlers can know what messages are sent.
+For example, a mailer may want pass the message information to the handlers of the `messageSent` event so that the handlers can know the particulars of the sent messages.
 To do so, you can provide an event object as the second parameter to the [[yii\base\Component::trigger()]] method.
-The event object must be an instance of the [[yii\base\Event]] class or its child class.
-For example,
+The event object must be an instance of the [[yii\base\Event]] class or a child class.
+For example:

 ```php
 namespace app\components;